reportportal/docs/docs/reportportal-configuration/ComponentsOverview.md

 * [NGINX Ingress Controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller) for Kubernetes

 ## API Service
-The API service is the core of ReportPortal.
+The API service is the core of ReportPortal TestOps tool.
 It is in-charge of handling incoming requests from agents and UI.

 ## UAT Service
 The UAT (Unified Authorization Trap) service is module that authenticate users and creates/revokes user tokens.